solidjs/solid-docs/CONTRIBUTING.md

 After an issue has been considered by the community, we often reach out to community members to encourage them to submit PRs based on existing issues.

-Larger contributions to the docs are encouraged after participating in Issues and Discussions, as unsolicited material may not fit into our existing plans.
+We encourage larger contributions to the docs after you participate in Issues and Discussions, as unsolicited material may not fit into our existing plans.

-> While you're more than welcomed to mention a bug you've encountered on our ﻿Discord, we ask that you also report it as an issue!﻿
+> While you're more than welcome to mention a bug that you've encountered on our ﻿Discord, we ask that you also report it as an issue!﻿

 ### Writing an issue
 Helpful issues generally include: